Who will live in Harwood Village Southgate?

 What will the common space be like?

-We foresee about 1900 or more SF of common space to include a large kitchen and dining area;; space to do crafts and hobbies; storage and a media room with a big-screen TV to enjoy sports, movies, and other entertainment together.
+We plan on around 1800 SF of common space to include a large kitchen and dining area, sitting area and recreation room.
 Specifics will be determined during the design process.

 What green features will the project have?